alifuaziz/pycontrol_homecage/README.md

    - The GUI requires that there is a properly initialised data folder where it can store the information about the setups and mice.
 2. You need to install the dependancies for the of the GUI
    - Using `pip install -r requirements.txt`
+3. Duplicate `example_config.json` file and rename it `config.json`.Then replace `"DATA_DIR" : "path/for/data/to/be/saved"` with the correct path within this config file.
+This file is used to find where the data folder is saved.
+The email and password are the email that is used to send update emails about the status of the homecage.
-3. Run `pyControlHomecage.pyw` to startup
+4. Run `pyControlHomecage.pyw` to startup